 For instance, you can publish a blog post within the platform…

 You can share organic posts with your network via a personal profile…

 You can sign up for a company page and use it to send branded posts…

 Or speak directly to your target audience via members-only groups…

-And you can reach out to connections (and even non-connections, if you’re prepared to pay for a Sales Navigator licence) through direct messaging…
+And you can reach out to connections manually or by using LinkedIn automation tools (and even non-connections, if you’re prepared to pay for a Sales Navigator licence) through direct messaging…

 With such a wealth of tactics, LinkedIn can be a real affiliate marketing gold mine.